DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/CS/XPO/Readme.md

    ```

-   Note, that the sequential number functionality shown in this example does not work with [DC shared parts](http://documentation.devexpress.com/#Xaf/DevExpressExpressAppDCITypesInfo_RegisterSharedParttopic), because it requires a custom base class, which is not allowed for shared parts.
+   Note that the sequential number functionality shown in this example does not work with [DC shared parts](http://documentation.devexpress.com/#Xaf/DevExpressExpressAppDCITypesInfo_RegisterSharedParttopic), because it requires a custom base class, which is not allowed for shared parts.

 4. By default, separate sequences are generated for each business object type.
 If you need to create multiple sequences for the same type, based on values of other object properties, override the `GetSequenceName` method and return the constructed sequence name.
 The `Address` class in this example uses separate sequences for each `Province` as follows: